Xmetalfanx/linuxSetup/README.md

 - Too many to list them all
 - While I was likely to do this anyway, it is people like [Midfngr](https://www.youtube.com/user/midfingr/undefined) that inspire me to help other, though this entire idea started with no menus, and just a way for ME TO AUTOMATE some post distro install tasks, the idea this could help others is why it has grown so much
 - Thanks to [Matthew Moore](https://www.youtube.com/user/MrGizmo757/undefined) for much of the Arch info in his Arch install notes.

 ---

-## Disclaimer
--  Standard Disclaimer about how I am not responsible about what scripts you run on your own computer or what mistakes may occur

----